Dubai Internet City

-Dubai Internet City (DIC) (مدينة دبي للإنترنت) is an information technology and business park created by the Government of Dubai as a free economic zone and a strategic base for companies targeting regional emerging markets in Dubai, United Arab Emirates.
+Dubai Internet City (DIC) (مدينة دبي للإنترنت) is a neighborhood and an information technology and business park created by the Government of Dubai as a free economic zone in Dubai, United Arab Emirates.

-Overview

-DIC presently has over one and half million square feet of prime commercial office space, in which over 1,400 companies with over 10,000 workers are based.
-There are 25 low, mid, and high-rise office structures in the area.

-The economic rules of DIC allow companies to avail themselves of a number of ownership, taxation and customs related benefits which are guaranteed by law for a period of 50 years.
-One model of operation includes 100% foreign ownership, similar to those prevailing in other designated economic zones in the United Arab Emirates.
-These freedoms have led many global information technology firms, such as Facebook, LinkedIn, Google, Dell, Intel, Huawei, Samsung, SAP, Microsoft, IBM, Oracle Corporation, Tata Consultancy, 3M, Sun Microsystems, Cisco, HP, Nokia, Cognizant, Accenture, and MicroStrategy as well as UAE-based companies such as Ducont, to move their regional base to the DIC.
-DIC is located adjacent to other industrial clusters such as Dubai Media City and Dubai Knowledge Park (formerly Dubai Knowledge Village).

 History

 Dubai Internet City, a member of Dubai Holding subsidiary TECOM Investments, was founded in October 1999, and it opened its doors in October 2000.
+It was established by Sheikh Mohammed bin Rashid Al Maktoum.
+It housed 100 companies at the time of launch.
+In August 2000, Siemens Business Services (SBS), Cisco, and Sun Microsystems received Dubai Internet City’s first major infrastructure contracts.

+As of 2019, DIC housed over 1,600 companies and has become the regional base of many of the world's news agencies as well as the main digital content generator for Arabic media.

+Data center infrastructure provider Khazna announced it was establishing two new data centers in Dubai Internet City in 2022.
+In the same year, Intel announced the opening of its first artificial intelligence research and development center at Dubai Internet City.
+Visa established its headquarters for the CEMEA region and technology conglomerate Meta Platforms also established its regional headquarters in the UAE at Dubai Internet City in 2022.
+In December 2022, Dubai Internet City broke ground on a new area named Innovation Hub Phase 2.

+In 2023, Dubai Internet City signed a strategic partnership with German Entrepreneurship GmbH to provide support to German start-up companies seeking to do business in Dubai.
+In the same year, technology company Yango expanded its offices into Dubai Internet City.

+The economic rules of DIC allow companies to be exempt from all taxes and customs duty for a period of 50 years guaranteed by law.
+The park’s status as a free economic zone also allows it to offer 100% foreign ownership, similar to other designated economic zones in the United Arab Emirates.

+These freedoms have led many global information technology firms, such as Facebook, LinkedIn, Google, Dell, Intel, Huawei, Samsung, SAP, Microsoft, IBM, Oracle Corporation, Tata Consultancy, 3M, Sun Microsystems, Cisco, HP, Nokia, Cognizant, Accenture, Hisense and as well as UAE-based companies such as Tecom Group, Ducont, to move their regional base to the DIC.
+DIC is located adjacent to other industrial clusters such as Dubai Media City and Dubai Knowledge Park (formerly Dubai Knowledge Village).

+Dubai Internet City is a frequent participant in the GITEX GLOBAL trade show.

 Location

 Dubai Internet City is about 25 kilometres south of downtown Dubai city, on Sheikh Zayed Road between Dubai and Abu Dhabi.
 It is located adjacent to Dubai Marina, Jumeirah Beach Residence and the well-known Palm Jumeirah, areas which are rapidly becoming three of the most exclusive (and expensive) residential areas of Dubai.
-DIC is less than 1 km from the sea coast and is near several five-star hotels.
+DIC is less than 1 km away from the sea coast and is near several five-star hotels.
 The nearest metro station the eponymous Dubai Internet City station on the Red Line of the Dubai Metro, located on Sheikh Zayed Road.